 We are interested in processes that generate biodiversity.
-In our research, we investigate the processes that have made plants and plant-feeding insects two of the most diverse and abundant groups of organisms on earth.
+In our research, we investigate the processes that have made plants and plant-feeding insects two of the most diverse and abundant groups of organisms on Earth.

 The research group focuses on studying the diversification dynamics of life throughout evolutionary history.
 We use molecular phylogenetics to infer when, where, and how different groups of organisms diversified.

 The research group studies basic ecological and evolutionary questions such as speciation, dynamics, and evolution in ecological populations, behaviour and life history strategies, and adaptations to changing environments.
-The effect of climate changes and the management of wildlife and marine fish stocks are important application areas.
+The effect of climate change and the management of wildlife and marine fish stocks are important application areas.